Prior to or during marriage couples often consider entering into an agreement regarding the division of assets in the event of a divorce.

 If you are getting married and want to protect the assets you already have you should consider entering into a Prenuptial Agreement.
 Although California law states that the assets you have before marriage is presumed to be your sole and separate property, when married, there are a lot of situations that arise which can cause you to comingle your separate assets with community assets.
 If this occurs during the marriage then it might be very hard to determine the extent and nature of your separate property.
 A Prenuptial Agreement can preserve your separate assets despite any commingling that might occur during the marriage.

 Your best option may be to speak to a qualified Los Angeles family law attorney who has experience in drafting prenup agreements.
 The last thing you want is to find out years later that your prenup is unenforceable.
-The family law attorneys at Berenji & Associates have helped many clients secure a prenup agreement.
+The family law attorneys at Berenji & Associates Divorce Lawyers have helped many clients secure a prenup agreement.
 If you are seeking a prenup agreement in Los Angeles, call us for a case evaluation.

 Post-Nuptial/Marital Agreements